 The Group records its inventories at the lower of cost and net realisable value.
-Where necessary, allowances for inventory obsolescence are provided and write-downs are made for damaged, obsolete and slow moving items to adjust the carrying amount of the inventories to their net realisable values.
+Where necessary, allowance for inventory obsolescence are provided and write-down are made for damaged, obsolete and slow moving items to adjust the carrying amount of the inventories to their net realisable values.

-As at 30 April 2017, the Group's inventories amounted to \$30,550,000 with allowance for inventories of \$672,000 and inventories written-down of \$473,000.
-The Group has procedures in place to assess impairment of inventories by making reference to the inventory ageing profile.
+As at 30 April 2018, the Group's inventories amounted to \$33,270,000 with allowance for inventories of \$39,000 and inventories written-down of \$235,000.
+The Group has procedures in place to assess impairment of inventories by making reference to the inventory ageing profile and have considered the reusability of the spare parts and raw materials for future productions.
 Significant management judgement and estimation is involved in assessing the obsolescence of the inventories and estimating the amount of allowance or amount of write-down required.
 Accordingly, we have identified the valuation of inventories as a key audit matter.

 Our audit procedures included, amongst others, testing the amount of allowance for inventory obsolescence by reviewing the nature of the selected inventory and discussing with management their basis for the assessment on the adequacy of allowance for inventory obsolescence.
 We assessed the reasonableness and the consistency of management's basis and tested the accuracy of the inventory ageing report used to derive the amount of required allowance and write-down.
 We also tested the net realisable value for selected inventories by comparing the carrying amount to the sale price of comparable products.
-We further reviewed the disclosures related to inventories in Note 2.17 Inventories, and Note 17 Inventories to the financial statements.
+We further reviewed the disclosures related to inventories in Note 2.16 Inventories, and Note 16 Inventories to the financial statements.